vishesh92/pg-primer/README.md

 # Intro - What is this doc?
 Its hard trying to manage a postgresql database by yourself especially when you have little experience with databases.
-We will discuss
-- a little bit of postgresql internals like storage structure on disk
-- routine operations?
-- moving around postgres using psql
-- our monitoring & reporting setup
-- and finally finding out & resolving common issues using
+I started by writing simple queries which were required for analytics.
+But the systems were also facing other issues which pushed me to delve deeper into postgres.
+Majority of the issues were quite simple and were there due to lack of a DBA/DBRE.
+During my journey with postgres, I came across [Accidental DBA](https://github.com/pgexperts/accidentalDBA/).
+This helped me quite a bit at that time but there were still a few things that I picked up over the years.
+I wanted to write this document to share what I have learned over the years and make it a little easier for another Accidental DBA to work with postgres.
+Since I have primarily worked with RDS Postgres (managed postgres service provided by AWS), there might be a few things related to postgres setup missing here.

 # Setting up postgres
 To connect to postgres, you need psql or any other client which supports postgres.
 You can download psql (part of postgresql-client package) from [here](https://www.postgresql.org/download/) according to your operating system.